Ensuring human rights-compliant asylum procedures

 6. The Assembly highlights that asylum seekers may not be able

-to avail themselves of their right to seek asylum because of restriction
+to avail themselves of their right to seek asylum because of restrictions

 or even blocking of access, disproportionally strict eligibility

-criteria or wide derogation rules, insufficient capacities and resources
+criteria or wide derogation rules, insufficient capacity and resources

-policies of deterrence have neither demonstrated their efficiency
+policies of deterrence have neither demonstrated their effectiveness

-in enhancing domestic security nor strengthened the protection of
+in enhancing domestic security nor in strengthening the protection

-civil liberties.
-Therefore, the Assembly calls on member States
+of civil liberties.
+Therefore, the Assembly calls on member States to

-7. The Assembly notes that asylum seekers belonging to with vulnerable
+7. The Assembly notes that asylum seekers belonging to vulnerable

 groups, particularly women, ethnic, religious and national minorities,